 If you're a competitive type there is plenty of opportunity to show off your life guarding talents in events like the National Pool Lifeguard Championships (team event) and the Lifeguard Triathlon.

 Lastly, but still very importantly, you will gain a skill that will come in handy for the rest of your life.

 Every candidate, prior to commencement of training for the NPLQ must be at least 16 years old and must be able to:

-Surface dive to the floor of the pool (1.8 metres deep)
+Surface Dive to the bottom of the pool (1.8 metres Deep)

 In deep water, tread water for 30 seconds

 Climb out of the pool unaided without using ladder/steps